Jagadguru Ramanandacharya Narendracharya

-Jagadguru Ramanandacharya Shri Swami Narendracharya is an Indian spiritual leader and the head of the Ramanandacharya Dakshin Peeth located at Nanijdham, Ratnagiri district, Maharashtra.
+Ramanandacharya Narendracharya is an Indian spiritual leader and the head of the Ramanandacharya Dakshin Peeth located at Nanijdham, Ratnagiri district, Maharashtra.
 He is recognized as a successor of the Adi Jagadguru Ramanandacharya and a key figure in the Ramananda tradition of Vaishnavism.

 He was conferred the title of Jagadguru Ramanandacharya on 21 October 2005, in an event organized with the participation of Vaishnava Akhadas, sub-Akhadas, the four principal Sampradayas, and Khalsa branches under the Akhil Bharatiya Akhara Parishad.
 The conferment recognized his contributions toward promoting the practice of Ramanama Bhakti and spreading the teachings of the Ramanandi tradition in southern India.

 Birth and Early Life

 Narendracharya was born on 21 October 1966 in the village of Nanij, Ratnagiri district, Maharashtra, India, on the occasion of Ashwin Shuddha Ashtami during the Navaratri festival.
 Narendracharya was born to Subhadra, a devotee of Shri Dattatreya Maharaj, and Baburao Govindrao Surve, a descendant of the Suryavanshi (Solar Dynasty) belonging to the Vasishtha gotra.

 From a young age, Swami Narendracharya showed a strong inclination toward spiritual practice and devotion, particularly to Shri Dattatreya, influenced by his mother, Subhadra.
 One account has him engrossed in meditation while a little scorpion traversed his body, exemplifying his capacity for sustained concentration.

 In the fifth grade, he started the village's public Datta Jayanti ceremony, which continues at Nanij Dham.
 Narendracharya Ji and his colleagues celebrated Holi from Phalguna Shuddha Panchami to Purnima at the age of ten or eleven, unlike other Konkan adults.
 Nanij's children's Holi tradition reflects his early community organizing.